SergeyBiryukov/cases-log-user-actions/readme.txt

 == Installation ==

-1. Upload `cases-new-content-menu` folder to the `/wp-content/plugins/` directory.
+1. Upload `cases-log-user-actions` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==